Skip to main content

 Human History

 The southern coast of Rio Grande do Sul has been inhabited for at least 3,000 years, with evidence of ceramic-using pre-Columbian peoples in the region.
 The Charrua and Guarani peoples were present at contact.
 Spanish and Portuguese colonial interests clashed over this strategic border region for centuries, with the area changing hands multiple times before becoming definitively part of Brazil in the 19th century.
 Large estâncias (ranches) dominated land use from the colonial period, with cattle ranching continuing to shape the landscape around the station.
-The region's position near Uruguay made it a commercial crossroads, and smuggling across the border has historically been common.
+The region's position near Uruguay made it a commercial crossroads.
 Rice cultivation in the wider region has reduced wetland habitat outside the station boundaries.

 Park History

-Taim Ecological Station was created by Federal Decree No. 92,963 on July 21, 1986.
-It was established on land already recognized for its exceptional waterbird populations and wetland significance.
-The station was inscribed on the Ramsar List of Wetlands of International Importance, reflecting its significance for migratory waterbird conservation along the Atlantic Americas Flyway.
-ICMBio manages the station with a resident team.
-In 2009 and subsequent years, the station's boundaries were subject to proposed adjustments amid pressure from surrounding rice farmers and landowners; these proposals generated significant conservation controversy.
-Research programs on migratory birds, marsh deer, and capybara have been conducted by UFRGS (Federal University of Rio Grande do Sul) and national museums.
+Taim Ecological Station was created by Federal Decree No. 92,963 on July 21, 1986, initially covering 10,938 hectares.
+The station was inscribed on the Ramsar List of Wetlands of International Importance on March 22, 2017, reflecting its significance for migratory waterbird conservation along the Atlantic Americas Flyway.
+[1] A Presidential Decree dated June 5, 2017 significantly expanded the station's boundaries to approximately 32,797 hectares.
+ICMBio manages the station with a resident team; a management plan was approved in November 2021.
+Research programs on migratory birds, marsh deer, and capybara have been conducted by UFRGS and national museums.

 Major Trails And Attractions